Extreme Changes in Changes: Summary and Discussions

 Simulation studies demonstrate that the new extreme CIC estimator along with its standard error estimator performs better than the conventional method in the tails.
 Based on our observations of these results, we propose to use our proposed CIC estimator for extreme quantiles, while the conventional CIC estimation should be used for intermediate quantiles.

-Applying the proposed method to U.S. Vital Statistics Natality Data, we study the effects of income gains from the 1993 EITC reform on infant birth weights for those at the most critical conditions.
-We find significant positive effects of the income gains on infant birth weights for the subpopulation of unmarried black women aged 25--29 for the low quantiles of birth weight from first percentile to the first decile.
+Applying the proposed method to U.S. Vital Statistics Natality Data, we study the effects of income gains from the 1993 EITC reform on infant birth weights for those in the most critical conditions.
+We find significant positive effects of the income gains on infant birth weights for the subpopulation at the low quantiles of birth weight.

-We conclude this paper with a remark on a limitation of the proposed approach and a direction for future research.
-In the luxury of big data, we nonparametrically account for the observed covariates in our empirical application.
-In other applications with smaller data, however, it is often infeasible to handle covariates nonparametrically.
-We leave it for future research to investigate extended methods of extreme CIC for models with covariates, which would inevitably require additional model assumptions.